 Slipping the boundaries

-On the perpetual struggle to overcome the systems that divide and shape us in intimate ways—in Peter Schneider's The Wall Jumper.
+On the struggle to overcome systems that divide and shape us, even in intimate ways (& the writer's predisposition for the telling detail).

 “Having come to distrust the hastily adopted identity that both states offer him, he feels at home only on the border.”

 I wonder if every newcomer to Berlin suffers, initially, from the same affliction: a tendency to attribute certain cultural characteristics to east and west Germany, even if they no longer exist as capitalised entities.
-It feels like the long shadows of the Cold War, immortalised in countless films and books—seemingly defining, and so inadvertently clichéd—still loom large in any tourist’s experience of the once divided city, still exact a power over our collective imaginations.
+It feels like the long shadows of the Cold War (1945-1991), immortalised in so many films and books—seemingly defining and so, inadvertently clichéd—still looms large over any visitor’s experience of the once divided city.

-Reading the late Peter Schneider’s The Wall Jumper (1982) some five years after my first acquaintance with Berlin, so long after the fall of the Wall, which stood from 1947 to 1991, I recognised my younger self in this enamoured naïveté, and what Schneider’s protagonist describes as “the stupidity of first impressions”—and the cautionary mental reins that soon tense to hold it in check.
-When suppositions appear to come to readily, too neatly, a natural scepticism begins to creep in, casting a healthy dose of doubt on one’s powers of deductions.
+Reading the late Peter Schneider’s The Wall Jumper (1982), some five years after my first acquaintance with Berlin in 2019, so long after the fall of the Wall, I recognised my younger self in this enamoured naïveté, and what Schneider’s protagonist describes as “the stupidity of first impressions”—but also, the cautionary mental reins that soon strain to hold it in check.
+When suppositions appear to come to readily, too neatly, a natural scepticism begins to creep in, casting a healthy dose of doubt on one’s powers of deduction.

 When our curious narrator makes his forays into East Berlin, he is on a mission to write something about the Wall: he is looking for stories.
 Understandably then, he is highly attuned to every detail, trying to deduce what’s implicit in them, as writers and journalists can’t help but do.
 In one scene, while riding a taxi, he notices that the ‘VW’ insignia has been removed from every VW Golf he passes.
 His guess: “that they were taken off before delivery to eliminate free advertising for the West German company.”
 But immediately, he rejects his first guess, for he knows that he is not an unbiased observer: “I suspect motives where there are only material flaws, centralized command in a simple case of collectors’ mania.”

-People, too, could be unwittingly subject to the same blunt scrutiny.
-Once, while sitting in a cafe in Kurfürstendamn, West Berlin (a once-capitalised entity which no longer exists), the two friends have an argument about a street riot that breaks out, with young people smashing shop windows.
-Robert remarks triumphantly that it must have been set up by the police so that they could use it as an excuse to cordon off the inner city, in order to prevent a real riot—to which the narrator, incredulous, accuses his friend of ascribing far too much omnipotence to the state.
+People, too, could be subjected to the same blunt scrutiny.
+Once, while sitting in a cafe along the Kurfürstendamn, West Berlin (which, too, no longer exists as a capitalised entity), the narrator and his East German friend Robert, an emigrant—a defector?—to West Berlin, have an argument about a street riot that breaks out on the boulevard, young people with handkerchiefs knotted across their faces smashing shop windows.
+Robert remarks triumphantly that the protest must have been set up by the police so that they could use it as an excuse to cordon off the inner city, in order to prevent a real riot—to which the narrator, incredulous, accuses his friend of ascribing far too much omnipotence to the state.
 To Robert, the narrator thinks, “Everything that happens is preprogrammed, monitored, controlled by invisible hands”.

 The quarrel begins when I take what I see at face value; Robert has been trained to read between the lines.
 Where I perceive merely an event maybe an accident, Robert perceives a plan he has to decipher.
 A friend who is in my view shy, in Robert’s view is only pretending to be shy.
 A colleague doesn’t just succeed; he has a formula for success.
 As Robert sees it, Western society is essentially a well-organized syndicate deliberately kept in a state of disorder by a few people in the know.

-Our narrator’s presumptions infuriates Robert, who exhorts him not to judge him too quickly.
-Our narrator observes: “Nothing else I say can make him quite so mad as the comment that something about him is typically DDR.”
+Our narrator’s presumptions infuriates Robert, who implores him not to label him too quickly.
+As our narrator observes: “Nothing else I say can make him quite so mad as the comment that something about him is typically DDR.”

 It’s only human that we do this: read into contextual details to explain how people behave.
-The trouble, Schneider seems to say, is when we turn people into symbols, into “political phenomenons”, and treat them only as such—as if they have no agency to direct their own fates or the fates of their fellow travellers.
-It’s important to question not just the influences the other side lives by but also the influences we ourselves live by, so that we don’t perpetuate such divisions, or give them the air of a fait accompli.
-People can surprise us, systems can change, and change in one can lead to transformation in the other.
+The trouble is when we turn people into symbols, into “political phenomenons”, and treat them merely as such—as if they have no agency to direct their own fates, or that we have no agency to direct our own.
+It feels important to question not just the influences the ‘other’ lives by but also the influences we ourselves live by, so that we don’t perpetuate our divisions, or give them the air of a fait accompli.
+People can surprise us, systems can change, and small shifts in one can lead to transformations in the other.

-All this feels very relevant to the present day, where the world is so divided into polarised blocs across so many issues: pro-Israel vs. pro-Palestine, Left vs. Right, pro-Russia vs. anti-Russia, Global North vs. Global South.
-As our unnamed narrator muses, “It will take us longer to tear down the Wall in our heads than any wrecking company will need for the Wall we can see.”
+The Berlin Wall fell in 1989.
+But all this still feels very relevant to the present day, where the world is so divided into polarised blocs across so many issues: pro-Israel vs. pro-Palestine, Left vs. Right, pro-Russia vs. anti-Russia, Global North vs. Global South, etc. As our unnamed narrator muses, “It will take us longer to tear down the Wall in our heads than any wrecking company will need for the Wall we can see.”
 It’s tempting, for the sake of community and strength in numbers, or one’s mere sanity, to cleave to the boundaries set by one side or the other.
 We’ve seen how such deep divisions cow most people into playing it safe with their opinions, their principles.
-At a time when history is so weaponised, so Instagrammed, leaked of complexity and obscured from any larger context in order to win an argument, to align more cohesively with a ‘rightful’ perspective.
-For instance: at a time when the ‘Western’ powers have been shown to be wearing no clothes, one knee-jerk reaction has been to disavow them on every level, to hold up one’s own hitherto imperfect and corruptible small nation as yes, being imperfect, but at least authentic, more human in their imperfections.
+At a time when history is so weaponised, so Instagrammed, leached of complexity and obscured from any larger context in order to win an argument, it is tempting to seek the shelter of aligning more cohesively with a ‘rightful’ perspective.
+For instance: at a time when the ‘Western’ powers have been shown to be wearing no clothes, one knee-jerk reaction has been to disavow them on every level, to hold up one’s own hitherto imperfect and equally corruptible small nation as yes, being imperfect, but at least authentic, more human in their imperfections.
 More often than not, it seems like:

 What matters is whether people with whom you wouldn’t want to be identified might make the same observation, not whether it’s true.

 Even for the proverbial wall jumpers, things are not straightforward.
-Any sympathy felt for the other side can lead one to gesture wildly in overcompensation.
-While visiting Pommerer, an acquaintance in East Berlin, on an extended trip to better understand the divided metropolis, our narrator meets a fellow guest of Pommerer’s from the West who harbours “the sense of having come from the worst of all possible worlds”, who “tries to override any reference to limitations on life in the East by telling horror stories from the West”.
+Though Robert may be comfortable living in West Berlin by its more capitalistic mores, he tends to bristle when confronted with criticisms of East Germany, where he grew up.
+For West Germans, too, any sympathy felt for the other side can lead one to gesture wildly in overcompensation.
+While visiting Pommerer, an East German acquaintance in East Berlin, to better understand the divided metropolis, our narrator meets a fellow guest from the West who harbours “the sense of having come from the worst of all possible worlds”, who “tries to override any reference to limitations on life in the East by telling horror stories from the West”.

 If the conversation turns to food shortages in the East, she cites figures on the unemployed back home, who see oranges in shop windows and can’t buy them.
 There may be more housing in the West, but no one can afford it.
 True, it can take as long as twelve years to receive delivery of a car in the East, but the cars you get so easily in the West clog traffic and pollute the cities.
 Granted that you can voice criticism in the West, but it has absolutely no effect.

-In the end, it can feel like the only safe place to be is on the border—not so much ‘sitting on the fence’ so much as being your own person: really thinking about what you believe in and what you stand for, with no concern for which camp would try to claim you for your beliefs, even if you risk finding yourself in partial agreement with your apparent philosophical enemies.
-(Superimposing this onto our present world, I’m reminded of how some people seem to reject veganism because it’s also practised by Hindu nationalists, when there are many sound reasons—for animal rights, the environment, or public health—for being vegan.)
+In the midst of all this, it can feel like the only safe place to live is on the border—not so much ‘sitting on the fence’ so much as being your own person: really thinking about what you believe in and what you stand for, with no concern for which camp might try to claim you for their beliefs, even if you risk finding yourself in awkward, partial agreement with your apparent philosophical enemies.
+(Superimposing this onto our present world: I’m thinking of how some people can be leery of veganism, or its variations, because it is also practised, or has been practised, by people they don’t agree with—say, Hindu nationalists, ‘eco-fascists’, maybe Hitler—when there are many sound reasons from an ethical animal-rights, environment, or public-health point of view for being vegan.)

-But even the border dwellers are not spared the tendency to compare, to bristle when they bump up against criticism, lobbed by the other side, of the place they come from, no matter how imperfect.
-Unable to fully embrace a new existence, and unable to fully abandon the familiarity of their own, they will never feel the comfort of belonging to any tribe.
-But that’s a fair price to pay, I think, for being true to oneself.
-Because if, in order to avoid feeling at odds with the world, one throws in one’s lot with one side or another, one might end up—as our narrator does with his ex-girlfriend Lena: who, like Robert, is an East German transplant to West Berlin—losing one’s own compass, slowly absorbing their point of view, learning it “like a foreign language without comprehending its inner structure”.
+Yet, the border can be a lonely place.
+For those who dwell there, unable to fully embrace their new existence or leave behind their old one, they may never feel the comfort of belonging to any tribe.
+And that must be the price to pay, I think, for trying to stay true to oneself, for learning to live according to the map of your own creation.
+If, in order to avoid feeling at odds with the world one throws in with one side or another, one might end up—as our narrator does with his ex-lover Lena (who, like Robert, is an East German in West Berlin; and whom the narrator seems to liken to the oppressiveness of the DDR)—losing one’s own compass, slowly absorbing their point of view, learning it “like a foreign language without comprehending its inner structure”.

 So, to read?